-Typically, yields would rise once the biggest buyer in the marketplace steps away, which could cause mortgage and refinance rates to also go up.
+Typically, yields would rise once the biggest buyer in the marketplace steps away, which could cause mortgage and refinance rates also to go up.
 But investors also take into account their expectations for inflation when buying Treasurys.

 Third, real estate.

 Housing prices are up 18.5% from the end of 2020 to the end of 2021, and interest rates are increasing.
 The 10-year Treasury and mortgage rates are up 110 and 125 basis points, respectively, from late 2020 to February 2022.
 As a result, affordability has worsened; the payment on a 30-year fixed rate mortgage would cost over 39% more for the same home from late 2020 to Feb 2022.